22FAUNO-SA-Team-1/ClassProjectDocuments/Design.md

 - *Threat ID*: 37.
     - Threat Name: Potential Data Repudiation by Keycloak
     - Threat Category: 	Repudiation
-    - Justification:
+    - Justification: Keycloak audits all actions
-    - Existing Mitigations:
+    - Existing Mitigations: Auditing is a critical part of Keycloak's architecture
-    - Notable Gap:
+    - Notable Gap: None

 - *Threat ID*: 38.
     - Threat Name: Data Flow Sniffing
     - Threat Category: Information Disclosure
-    - Justification:
+    - Justification: Keycloak can not guarantee encrypted Data from web applications
-    - Existing Mitigations:
+    - Existing Mitigations: None
-    - Notable Gap:
+    - Notable Gap: Keycloak can not guarantee encrypted Data from web applications

 - *Threat ID*: 39.
     - Threat Name: Potential Process Crash or Stop for Keycloak
     - Threat Category: 	Denial Of Service
-    - Justification:
+    - Justification:  Application availability is critical for system use.
-    - Existing Mitigations:
+    - Existing Mitigations:  Keycloak can be configured using clustering to improve performance and availability.
-    - Notable Gap:
+    - Notable Gap:  None

 - *Threat ID*: 40.
     - Threat Name: Data Flow Webapp Output Is Potentially Interrupted
     - Threat Category: Denial Of Service
-    - Justification:
+    - Justification: Keycloak can not guarantee uninterrupted data flow from web applications
-    - Existing Mitigations:
+    - Existing Mitigations: None
-    - Notable Gap:
+    - Notable Gap: Keycloak can not guarantee uninterrupted data flow from web applications

 - *Threat ID*: 41.
     - Threat Name: Keycloak May be Subject to Elevation of Privilege Using Remote Code Execution
     - Threat Category: Elevation Of Privilege
-    - Justification:
+   - Justification:  Remote Code Execution is a common attack vector so care must be taken when accepting input from remote systems.
-    - Existing Mitigations:
+    - Existing Mitigations:  Keycloak features attribute validation when configuring user profiles within a realm.
-    - Notable Gap:
+    - Notable Gap:  None

 - *Threat ID*: 42.
     - Threat Name: Elevation by Changing the Execution Flow in Keycloak
     - Threat Category: Elevation Of Privilege
-    - Justification:
+    - Justification: All data is sanitized
-    - Existing Mitigations:
+    - Existing Mitigations: Keycloak sanitizes all data to ensure no execution flows can be altered
-    - Notable Gap:
+    - Notable Gap: None

 -  *Threat ID*: 43.
     -  Threat Name: Cross Site Request Forgery
     -  Threat Category: Elevation Of Privilege
-    -  Justification:
+    - Justification: Data parsing is utilized to prevent CSRF or XSRF
-    -  Existing Mitigations:
+    - Existing Mitigations: All input data is sanitized before being processed
-    -  Notable Gap:
+    - Notable Gap: None

 -  *Threat ID*: 44.
     - Threat Name: Spoofing of the User External Destination Entity